 Jamestown Real Estate Lawyers

-Real Estate Law in Rhode Island
+Real Estate Law in North Dakota

 Common Real Estate Law Issues in Jamestown

 Implied Warranties: In Jamestown, every residential rental agreement carries with it a warranty of habitability, in which the landlord implicitly promises that the unit is fit for human habitation.
-This applies whether or not such a warranty is mentioned in the lease agreement, and it still applies even if the landlord tries to disclaim any such warranty.
-There are many circumstances that might make a unit uninhabitable.
+This applies whether or not such a warranty is stated in the lease agreement, and it still applies even if the landlord tries to disclaim any such warranty.
+There are many conditions that might make a unit uninhabitable.
 A few examples are a lack of electricity, no running water, or no heating.

 Find a Jamestown Lawyer that Specializes in Your Area of Need: